 Interoperability

-The following definitions are extracted from the Railway Interoperability Directive 2008/57/EC and the associated European Decision and its amendments, as well as EIRENE System Requirements Specification .
+This section is extracted from the Railway Interoperability Directive 2016/797/EU [1], formerly Directive 2008/57/EC [2], and the associated Commission Regulation 2016/919/EU [4], as well as EIRENE specifications [5] [6].

 Principle and Directive

 Today, the competitiveness of the railways is curbed by the differences between Member States in terms of rolling stock, technology, signalling systems, safety regulations, braking systems, traction currents and speed limits.
 This state of affairs forces international trains crossing several States to stop at "frontiers".